-- Organisations that have an accreditation within the meaning of the Care Institutions (Accreditation) Act (WTZi) belong to the domain.
+- Organisations that provide care on the basis of a law adopted by the House of Representatives and the Senate belong to the domain.
+These organisations do not have to submit any additional proof. - Organisations that have an accreditation within the meaning of the Care Institutions (Accreditation) Act (Wtza) belong to the domain.
 These organisations do not have to submit any additional proof. - Organisations which are included in the Pharmacies Register within the framework of the Medicines Act belong to the domain.

 These organisations do not have to submit any additional proof.

-If the organisation is not included in the aforementioned registers, the organisation must submit proof.
-This proof can be submitted in the form of:
+If the organisation does not fall under the aforementioned categories, the

-- A copy of a document of establishment or notarial deed: On the basis of its objective as described in the document of establishment or the notarial deed, the organisation can demonstrate that it belongs to the aforementioned domain. - A copy of a licence or decision: On the basis of a granted licence or decision in favour, the organisation can demonstrate that it belongs to the aforementioned domain. - Individual declaration:

-A partnership of care providers [zorgverleners] without legal personality can be registered in the UZI register on the basis of a personal statement signed by all parties involved.
+- organisation must submit proof.
+This proof can be submitted in the form of: - A copy of a document of establishment or notarial deed: On the basis of its objective as described in the document of establishment or the notarial deed, the organisation can demonstrate that it belongs to the aforementioned domain. - A copy of a licence or decision: On the basis of a granted licence or decision in favour, the organisation can demonstrate that it belongs to the aforementioned domain. - Individual declaration: A partnership of care providers [zorqverleners] without legal personality can be registered in the UZI register on the basis of a personal statement signed by all parties involved.
 This personal statement must provide evidence of a care provider within the meaning of the Healthcare Quality, Complaints and Disputes Act.

 Care agreement with a care insurer: The care provider can use this to demonstrate that this care is provided within the meaning of the Wkkgz.
+This statement must be signed by the legal representative and by at least 1 care provider.